 Defeating Reptilian Tactics in First-Party Insurance Cases

-This CLE webinar will guide insurance counsel on the increasing application of the “reptile theory” in first-party insurance cases.
+This CLE webinar will guide insurance counsel on the increasing application of the "reptile theory" in first-party insurance cases.
 Our panel will explore tactics used by counsel for insureds to leverage this litigation strategy and steps insurers can take to neutralize them effectively.
 The panel will also discuss considerations in preserving for appellate review any challenges to the use of the reptile theory.

 - The "science" behind reptile theory